yohasebe/monadic-chat-cli/README.md

 - `Research` mode requires more extensive input/output data and consumes more tokens than `normal` mode.
 - The text-completion API used in `research` mode is more expensive than the chat API used in `normal` mode.

 For these reasons, `normal` mode is recommended for casual use as an alternative CLI to ChatGPT.
-Nevertheless, the research mode, as described below, makes Monadic Chat definitively different from other GPT client applications.
+Nevertheless, as described below, the research mode makes Monadic Chat definitively different from other GPT client applications.

 ### How Research Mode Works